NaChristineYu/NaChristineYu.github.io/_pages/about.md

 Passion
 ======
-First and foremost, I want to share my passion—something I would describe as encompassing "everything that is creative and dialectic".
-My journey into the realm of fine art began at the age of 5 when my mom sent me to a studio.
-Over the course of six summers, I immersed myself in the world of sketching, not fully comprehending the concepts of art and beauty but simply enjoying the process of expressing my thoughts on paper.
+Firstly, I want to talk about what I'm passionate about.
+To give you all a quick answer, I would call it "everything that is creative and dialectic."
+Sent by my mom to a studio when I was 5 years old, I began to engage with fine art.
+I spent 6 summers studying sketching in that studio.
+At that time, I didn't know what art and beauty were; all I knew was to "just draw what you think."

-By the time I turned 10, I had a dedicated sketchbook reserved for my costume designs.
-Although the book is unfortunately lost to time, the memories remain vivid—the moments of inspiration, the meticulous sketches, and the careful consideration of colors for my imagined dresses.
-Concurrently, I delved into playing the piano—a pursuit commonly encouraged for children in China.
-Despite its ubiquity, these experiences brought joy to my life and offered a welcome escape from the routine of conventional studies.
+When I was 10 years old, I had a specific sketchbook to draw my costume designs.
+It's sad that I can't find it now, but I remember how I captured my inspiration, sketched it in my book, and racked my brains to select a suitable color for my dresses.
+During that period, I also started playing the piano.
+In fact, it's something every parent in China encourages their children to do.
+However, I am very happy to have experienced those activities and explored something beyond the normal study routine.

-Reflecting on it now, I believe it's these seemingly "useless things" that have given me a sense of vitality and made me feel truly alive.
+Until now, I believe it's those "seemingly useless things" that make me feel truly alive.

 As I grew older, my love for the arts expanded to include books, music, and films.
 In literature, I am particularly drawn to contemporary Chinese works by authors like Shen Congwen, Wang Zengqi, Wang Xiaobo, Yu Hua, and Lao She.
 Additionally, I find great appreciation in modern Japanese literature, exploring the works of writers such as Kawabata Yasunari and Junichirous Watanabe.